John Locke (Lost): Prior to the crash

 Locke began living and working at a commune that grew marijuana in California until the police began an investigation.
 He subsequently left.

 Locke retreated into a life of solitude until he was visited one day by a young man named Peter Talbot.
 Peter came asking for information about "Adam Seward," who intended to marry Peter's wealthy mother.
 Locke realized it was Cooper and met with him, ordering him to not marry Peter's mother.
 It is strongly implied Cooper killed Peter, although he denied it when Locke confronted him.
 After a struggle, he pushed Locke out of a window eight stories high.
 Locke hit the ground, where he was soon touched by the mysterious island inhabitant Jacob (Mark Pellegrino).
 Locke survived the fall but suffered a broken back, an injury that left him in a wheelchair.

-While Locke recovered in the hospital, an alleged orderly named Matthew Abaddon (Lance Reddick) visited him and told him to go on a walkabout for a period of self-discovery.
-Once out of the hospital Locke started working at a box company where he was constantly insulted by his boss, Randy (Billy Ray Gallion).
+While Locke recovered in the hospital, a presumed orderly named Matthew Abaddon (Lance Reddick) visited him and told him to go on a walkabout for a period of self-discovery.
+Once out of the hospital, Locke started working at a box company where he was constantly insulted by his boss, Randy (Billy Ray Gallion).
 Locke then flew to Australia, where he was denied admission on the walkabout because of his paraplegic state.
 He boarded Oceanic Flight 815 to return home.